Day Shift (film): Plot

-Bud and Seth go hunting, and although Bud violates several union protocols, Seth does not report them after learning of Bud's aim to support his family with his earnings.
-After they find and destroy an unusual nest of vampires, Audrey contacts Bud and threatens his family, revealing that the elderly vampire was her daughter.
-Bud rushes to his ex-wife to save her while being pursued by vampires but fails to get there in time.
-His family is taken hostage by Audrey, and Seth is turned into a vampire.
-Now set on rescuing his family, Bud and Seth recruit Bud's neighbor, an outcast vampire named Heather, to help them assault Audrey's stronghold.
+Bud and Seth go hunting, and despite Bud's several union protocol violations, Seth does not report them after learning of Bud's financial situation and need to support his family.
+After they find and destroy an unusual nest filled with several varieties of vampires, Audrey contacts Bud and threatens his family, revealing that the elderly vampire was her daughter.
+Bud rushes to his ex-wife to save her, while being pursued by vampires.
+However, she and his daughter are taken hostage by Audrey, and Seth is turned into a vampire.
+Bud and Seth recruit Bud's neighbor, an outcast vampire named Heather, to help them assault Audrey's stronghold.

 At the stronghold, they are joined by Big John.
-During the fight, John gets bitten and chooses to sacrifice himself so that Bud can save his family.
-Bud is no match for Audrey's superior speed and physical strength, but through a clever trick, he gains the upper hand, kills her, and saves his family.
-When Seeger arrives with backup from the union and tries to use Bud's numerous violations to kick him out, Seth uses his extensive knowledge of loopholes in the union's rules to prevent him from doing so.
-As the Jablonski family drives away, Big John climbs out of a manhole in the street showing that he survived the explosion.
+During the fight, John gets bitten and chooses to sacrifice himself using an explosion to kill the guard vampires.
+Bud is physically overwhelmed by Audrey, but through a clever trick, he gains the upper hand, and kills her.

+When Seeger arrives with the union and tries to kick Bud out, Seth uses his extensive knowledge of loopholes in the union's rules to prevent him from doing so.
+As the Jablonskis drive away, Big John climbs out of a manhole in the street, having survived the explosion.

 Cast

 Production

-Day Shift is the directorial debut of second-unit director J. J. Perry.
+The film was financed by Netflix, 87eleven Entertainment and Impossible Dream Entertainment, with a budget of between $50 million and $100 million.
+Day Shift is the directorial debut of longtime (starting 2006) second-unit director J. J. Perry.
 Tyler Tice wrote the script, and Shay Hatten provided a rewrite.
 Chad Stahelski, Jason Spitz, Jamie Foxx, Shaun Redick Yvette Yates Redick, Datari Turner, and Peter Baxter produced.
 Netflix announced the film on October 20, 2020, by revealing Foxx had joined the cast.
 Additional cast members were announced in April 2021.
-Principal photography was scheduled to take place in Los Angeles, California, between April 19 and August 22, 2021.
+Principal photography was originally scheduled to take place in Los Angeles, California between April 19 and August 22, 2021 but relocated to Georgia in order to take advantage of film incentives.

-Tyler Bates has composed the film score.
-Netflix music has released the soundtrack.
+Tyler Bates composed the film score.
+Netflix Music released the soundtrack as a Spotify playlist.